Elizabeth J. Perry: Scholarship and views

 Perry's research focuses on the history of the Chinese Communist Revolution and its implications for contemporary politics.
 Although she earned all her degrees in political science, much of her research focuses on history and its links to contemporary issues.
 She observes that contemporary China consciously sees itself as an outgrowth of its long history, and Chinese political leaders are keenly aware of history, even if they may misunderstand it.
 As a result, history is highly consequential in the study of contemporary politics.

 She had been sympathetic with the Cultural Revolution as a student, and joined the Committee of Concerned Asian Scholars, a group that opposed American involvement in the Vietnam War.
 After witnessing the inequality in Communist China and hearing people's personal accounts about their suffering during the period, her views on the Chinese Communist Revolution and Maoism changed fundamentally.

+Writing in the 1990s, Perry critiqued the then-prevailing model of analyzing state and society relations in China, contending that "terms such as 'state' and 'society' are simply too gross to capture the enormous variation that differentiates one Chinese region - or level of government - from another."

 Awards

 Her book, Shanghai on Strike: the Politics of Chinese Labor (1993) won the John K. Fairbank Prize from the American Historical Association.
 Her article "From Mencius to Mao – and Now: Chinese Conceptions of Socioeconomic Rights" (2008) won the Heinz Eulau Prize from the American Political Science Association.
 Perry received honorary doctorate degrees from Hobart and William Smith Colleges and from the Hong Kong University of Science and Technology.
 The Asian Studies Library at her undergraduate alma mater has been named in her honor.
 She also holds honorary professorships at eight major Chinese universities.